 Many people associate rising housing costs with the arrival of national retailers.
 Yet others argue that the underlying challenge is not retail investment but housing supply.

 Brooklyn continues to experience strong demand from residents seeking access to jobs, culture, transportation, and amenities.
-At the same time, housing production often struggles to keep pace with that demand.
+However, housing production often struggles to keep pace with that demand.

 Developers frequently point to rising construction costs, lengthy approval processes, labor expenses, financing challenges, and regulatory hurdles that make building new housing increasingly difficult.